vmarcinko/art-of-programming/markdowns/first.md

 CSV format, although very old, is still quite popular data format.
 Here's an example:

 ```
-#model;year
+#model,year
-Ford C-Max;2009
+Ford C-Max,2009
-Peugeot 3008;2012
+Peugeot 3008,2012
-Peugeot 206;2001
+Peugeot 206,2001
 ```

 What delimiter character is used for separating the values ?

-It's semicolon, though other characters can also be used, such as comma, or colon, or whatever.
+It's comma, though other characters can also be used, such as semicolon, or colon, or whatever.

 Does this reminds you of a map?
 Why?